 Influencing one will automatically influence the others.

-Other constraints may come into play too, including geographical, languages, IT, and HR.
+Other constraints may come into play too, including geography, languages, IT, and HR.
 Determining what you need and what you can forfeit is critical, especially if you are working on a schedule and on a budget.
 For small and medium-sized businesses, this is likely going to influence the final decision.
 Consider the following:

 Build or buy?